kimpettersen/angular-node-cv/README.md

 If you have any questions or just want to say hello, Talk to me on [Twitter](https://twitter.com/PettersenKim)

 This is the documentation, and my genreal thoughts about the result and process of this project.
+I will write a part 2 of this explaining my biggest obsticles in the process.

 Why did I do this?
 ===================